Oral-Conscious Sedation

 Consultation

 Before approving you for oral-conscious sedation, your Chevy Chase sedation dentist will have you attend a thorough initial consultation.
 During this appointment, they will review your medical history, current medications, and other relevant factors to ensure that you can safely undergo sedation dentistry with anti-anxiety medication or sedatives.
+This comprehensive evaluation is crucial to minimize any potential risks and tailor the sedation experience to your individual needs.

 Dosage Determination